Video Game / Attack On Titan Tribute Game

 This work provides examples of:

-- Art Evolution: Compare the alpha versions of the Titans to the ones running around in more recent updates.
+- Compare the alpha versions of the Titans to the ones running around in later updates.

 - This also applies to the player characters—all of them are higher resolution than they were when the game was introduced.
 Also, the camera has been updated to swing with the motion of the characters on their 3DMG lines, and the 3DMG creates sparks when the characters are sliding along the ground.